cyberstream/Fix-the-Web-Patch-Script/README.md

 ##How to Apply a Patch

 This Javascript is injected into *all* web pages, so restrict the patch to the page(s) or website that needs the patch with a conditional `if ()` block.
+Don't let your code leak to the global scope.

 ##Patches